EddyGHendrickx/CSS.io/README.md

 ##### A funny Story
-I bought my first car for €150 because the orignal owner wanted to return it to the scrap metal yard.
+I bought my first car for €150 because the original owner wanted to return it to the scrap metal yard.
 I bought it for the same price and that's why I got it so cheap.
 My dad bought me a GPS system for the same